Promote Feature Adoption and Discovery

 - User isn't taking advantage of a valuable feature: Sometimes your users aren't using your application to its full potential.
-To help them follow best practices and take advantage of beneficial features, prompts and walkthroughs offer tips, guidance, and instructions focused on saving time and increasing productivity.
+To help them follow best practices and take advantage of beneficial features, offer tips, guidance, and instructions focused on saving time and increasing productivity.

 How do you choose the right subject for your prompt or walkthrough?

 |Good Feature Candidates||Features to Avoid|

 Now that we talked about the goal and purpose of prompts and walkthroughs, let’s chat about the audience.
 Although every company and user is unique, remember that generally, users:

 - Know the basics, and don’t want their workflow interrupted without good reason